 - Until finally…

-These are just some simple beat starters that I tend to use to give me a simplified version of my main plot.
+These are just some simple beat starters that can simplify a main plot.
 They usually end up adapted or expanded upon, but as a starting point, they’re quite helpful.
 You’ll be able to use your gameplay beats to structure your narrative map better, so take some time to flesh them out.

 Don’t worry if your first attempt isn’t that good